If asked to guess what holiday is hardest for me, I don’t think Independence Day would top most people’s lists – but it is.

 On the last day of camp, during the final worship service, the disassembled necklace is once again passed to the counselors, and each camper again has a string tied around the wrist.
 This time, it serves as a reminder to carry the spirit of camp out into the world.

 The camp doesn’t make it to the necklace stage every time.
-The year I was 14, there was a problem with kids coupling up in boy/girl pairs – being what’s called “exclusive” – and that is very anti-Body.
+The year I was 14, there was a problem with kids coupling up in boy/girl pairs – being, in camp lingo, what’s called “exclusive” – and that is very anti-Body.
 It wasn’t most of the camp, but it was enough to keep the strings from being tied, and when we didn’t make it, we knew we’d let both the staff and ourselves down badly.
 Most of us had two summers left at that point, and made sure we tied the strings both times, having given ourselves a terrible example.

 I wore my strings year-round for many years, not only as a witness and a reminder to take camp out into the world, but as tangible personal reassurance.
 To feel them on my wrist, to tighten the knots, to neaten them against each other was to remind myself of my value, and that there was a place of refuge in the world where I knew I was totally accepted and absolutely belonged.